tnixa/cfenv-watson-compare-comply-test-only/README.md

-## Test project for Watson Visual Recognition on IBM Cloud using Spring Boot Starter and CFEnv
+## Test project for Watson Compare and Comply on IBM Cloud using Spring Boot Starter and CFEnv
-Project to test a Watson Visual Recognition service instance on IBM Cloud using Spring Boot Starter: https://github.com/watson-developer-cloud/spring-boot-starter.
-A sample jpg file will be analyzed.
+Project to test a Watson Compare and Comply service instance on IBM Cloud using Spring Boot Starter: https://github.com/watson-developer-cloud/spring-boot-starter.
+A sample pdf file will be analyzed.

 Uses the CFEnv processor to set the properties from the service entry in VCAP_SERVICES.
 - https://github.com/pivotal-cf/java-cfenv